a8m/doqmentdb/README.md

 var DoQmentDB  = require('doqmentdb');
 // Create DocumentDB connection var connection = new (require('documentdb').DocumentClient)(HOST, OPTIONS);
-// if `test` is not exist it will create one var db = new DoQmentDB(connection, 'test');
+// if `test` does not exist it will create one var db = new DoQmentDB(connection, 'test');
 ```
 ##create